Annual Report 2024

 Registered charities are required to benefit the public.

-In 2023, CCC provided benefit in the form of the payment of educational fees for children enrolled at schools in Cambodia.
+CCC provided benefit in the form of the payment of educational fees for children enrolled at schools in Cambodia.
 The section of the public qualifying for the benefit consisted of Cambodian children receiving high-quality education at private schools in Phnom Penh, Cambodia.
 CCC provided sponsorship to students whose families could not afford to pay the fees for their children to attend private schools.
 CCC considers applications for sponsorship on the basis of availability of funds, need (i.e., the inability of an applicant’s parents to pay fees), the likelihood of the applicant completing the course of study and the reputation of the institution at which the applicant wishes to study.

 CCC also benefited disadvantaged members of Cambodian society and young people at risk.